MicrosoftDocs/architecture-center/docs/cloud-adoption/business-strategy/overview.md

 ---
-title: "Enterprise Cloud Adoption: How can the cloud advance my business strategy?"
+title: "Fusion: How can the cloud advance my business strategy?"
 description: Explanation of the cloud can be leveraged to advance a business strategy
 author: BrianBlanchard
 ms.date: 10/10/2018
 ---

-# Enterprise Cloud Adoption: How can the cloud advance my business strategy?
+# Fusion: How can the cloud advance my business strategy?

 It depends...
 The cloud delivers a number of fundamental technology benefits that can aid in executing a number of business strategies.
 Leveraging cloud based approaches can improve basic business agility, reduce costs, accelerate time to market, and even allow businesses to quickly expand into new markets.